novoni01/credit-risk-assessment/README.txt

 data_ingestion_kaggle.py
     Module containing finalized functions to bring our project to life.
 Each project has a short description with how it works and the parameters required

+database.sql
+    details core tables and postgresql schema

+staging.sql
+    has 1 staging table per dataset (total 4) to temporarily hold cleaned data before being inserted into the normalized database schema

+mapping.py
+    reads the staging tables, renames columns to match the normalized database schema, and inserts into normalized database schema